RotorHazard/RotorHazard/doc/Shutdown Button.md

 When the RotorHazard S32_BPill hardware is used, the standard setup is to have a shutdown button and a status (AUX) LED wired to the PCB.
 See the [RotorHazard S32_BPill Case Build Guide &#10132;&#xFE0E;](https://github.com/RotorHazard/RotorHazard/tree/main/resources/S32_BPill_case/detailedCaseBuild.md) for details on the wiring.
 The S32_BPill PCB also supports a buzzer, which provides feedback sounds.

-For the shutdown features to operate correctly, the Raspberry Pi needs have its '/boot/config.txt' file configured as [described](Software%20Setup.md#s32btconfig) in the '[doc/Software Setup.md](Software%20Setup.md)' document.
+For the shutdown features to operate correctly, the Raspberry Pi needs have its 'boot' _config.txt_ file configured as [described](Software%20Setup.md#3-apply-changes-to-the-boot-configtxt-file) in the '[doc/Software Setup.md](Software%20Setup.md)' document.

 ### Shutdown Button